-The CNC PILOT 640 features various software options that can be enabled by your machine tool builder.
+The MANUALplus 620 features various software options that can be enabled by your machine tool builder.
 Each option is to be enabled separately and contains the following respective functions:

-Additional Axis (option 0 to option n 7)

 Additional axis Additional control loops 1 to 8

 Teach-in (option 8)

 Teach-in functionality Contour description with ICP

 Cycle programming

 Technology database with 9 workpiece-material/tool-material combinations

 smart.Turn (option 9)

 Contour description with ICP

-Programming with smart.Turn
+Programming with smart.
+Turn

 Technology database with 9 workpiece-material/tool-material combinations

 Tools and Technology (option 10)

 Tool and technology database ■ Tool database expanded to 999 entries

-Technology database expanded to 62 workpiece-material/tool-
+■ Technology database expanded to 62 workpiece-material/tool-

 material combinations

 Tool life monitoring with exchange tools

 Thread Recutting (option 11)

 Threads Recutting of threads in Teach-in submode

 Handwheel superimposition during thread cutting

 HEIDENHAIN DNC (option 18)

 Communication with external PC applications over COM component

 DXF Import (option 42)

 Loading of DXF contours

 B-Axis Machining (option 54)

 B-axis machining Tilting the working plane

 Tilting the tool carrier

-C-Axis Machining (option 54)

-C-axis machining Boring, drilling, and milling operations on the face and lateral surface

 TURN PLUS (option 63)

-Automatic generation of smart.
-Turn programs
+Automatic generation of smart.Turn programs

-Y-Axis Machining (option 70)

-Y-axis machining Boring, drilling, and milling operations on the face and lateral surface

-Parallel Axes (option 94) Parallel axes Support of parallel axes (U, V, W) Spindle Synchronism (option 131) Spindle synchronism Synchronism of several lathe spindles Counter Spindle (option 132) Counter spindle Synchronism of main spindle and counter spindleRear-face machining Remote Desktop Manager (option 13 3) Remote operation of external computer units Windows on a separate computer unitIncorporated in the control's interface Synchronizing Functions (option 135) Synchronizing functions Advanced synchronization of axes and spindles State Reporting Interface - SRI (option on 137) HTTP accesses to the control status Reading out the times of status changesReading out the active NC programs Load Monitoring (option 151) Load monitoring Monitoring of the axes and spindles Multichannel (option 153) Multi-channel capability Up to three channels for asynchronous multi-slide machining
+Parallel Axes (option 94)

+Parallel axes Support of parallel axes (U, V, W)

+Spindle Synchronism (option 131)

+Counter Spindle (option 132) Counter spindle Synchronism of main spindle and counter spindleRear-face machining Remote Desktop Manager (option 13 (3) Remote operation of external Windows on a separate computer unit computer units Incorporated in the control's interface Synchronizing Functions (option 135) Synchronizing functions Advanced synchronization of axes and spindles State Reporting Interface - SRI (option on 137) HTTP accesses to the control status Reading out the times of status changes Reading out the active NC programs Load Monitoring (option 151) Load monitoring Monitoring of the axes and spindles Multichannel (option 153) Multi-channel capability Up to three channels for asynchronous multi-slide machining

-New functions of software 68894x-07
+New functions of software 54843x-07

-- The Selection submode provides menu items that allow you to change the simulation speed, see "Using Simulation submode", Page 539 - The 3-D simulation of Simulation submode can display multiple contour groups simultaneously, see "3-D simulation", Page 560 - The ACTIVATE AUTOMATIC SAVING soft key allows you to define an error number.
-The control will automatically create a service file upon occurrence of this error number, see "ACTIVATE AUTOMATIC SAVING soft key", Page 84, - In an optional machine parameter, the machine tool builder defines whether the control will automatically clear pending warning or error messages when a new NC program is selected or the previous NC program is restarted, see "Clearing errors", Page 84 - The control performs a backup of active NC programs to a service file up to a maximum size of 10 MB - If the machine tool builder does not define a default template for the program head, the control takes into account the current machine configuration, which may cause more than one TURRET line to be created.
+- The Selection submode provides menu items that allow you to change the simulation speed, see "Using Simulation submode", Page 537 - The 3-D simulation of Simulation submode can display multiple contour groups simultaneously, see "3-D simulation", Page 558 - The ACTIVATE AUTOMATIC SAVING soft key allows you to define an error number.
+The control will automatically create a service file upon occurrence of this error number, see "ACTIVATE AUTOMATIC SAVING soft key", Page 84, - In an optional machine parameter, the machine tool builder defines whether the control will automatically clear pending warning or error messages when a new NC program is selected or the previous NC program is restarted, see "Clearing errors", Page 84 - An optional safety concept (FS) is supported for the MANUALplus 620, see "Integrated functional safety (FS)", Page 110 - The control performs a backup of active NC programs to a service file up to a maximum size of 10 MB - If the machine tool builder does not define a default template for the program head, the control takes into account the current machine configuration, which may cause more than one TURRET line to be created.
 For machines with a counter spindle, a line for CHUCKING EQUIPMENT2 is generated in addition to CHUCKING EQUIPMENT, see the smart.
 Turn and DIN Programming User's Manual - New functions for recording the current machine status, see the smart.
 Turn and DIN Programming User's Manual

-Changed functions in software 68894x-07
+Changed functions in software 54843x-07